COBRA: Comparison-Optimal Betting for Risk-limiting Audits: Conclusions

 \section{Conclusions}

 We derived optimal bets for ballot-level comparison audits of plurality contests and sketched some extensions to broader classes of comparison RLAs.
-The high-level upshot for practical audits is that comparison should use considerably more aggressive betting strategies than polling, a point made abundantly clear in our oracle simulations.
-Our practical strategies approached the efficiency of these oracle bets, except in cases where $p_2 = 1\%$.
-Such a high rate of 2-vote overstatements is unlikely in practice, and would generally imply something has gone wrong: votes for the loser should very rarely be flipped to votes for the winner.
+The high-level upshot is that comparison should use considerably more aggressive betting strategies than polling in practice, a point made abundantly clear in our oracle simulations.
+Our practical strategies approached the efficiency of oracle bets, except in cases where $p_2 = 1\%$.
+Such a high rate of 2-vote overstatements is unlikely in practice, and would generally imply something has gone terribly wrong: votes for the loser should not be flipped to votes for the winner.

 Future work should continue to flesh out efficient strategies for batch-level comparison, and explore the effects of understatement errors.
 We suspect that understatements will have little effect on the optimal strategy.
-If anything, they imply bets should be even \textit{more} aggressive.
-However, we already suggest placing most weight near the maximal value of $\lambda = 2$ in practice, diversifying or thresholding to prevent stalls if 2-vote overstatements are discovered.
-We hope our results will guide efficient real-world comparison RLAs, and demonstrate the practicality of their routine implementation for trustworthy, evidence-based elections.
+If anything, they imply bets should be even \textit{more} aggressive, but we already suggest placing most weight near the maximal value of $\lambda_i = 2$, diversifying or thresholding to prevent stalls if 2-vote overstatements are discovered.
+We hope our results will guide efficient real-world comparison RLAs, and demonstrate the practicality of their routine implementation for trustworthy, evidence-based elections. \\